-The Group's financial assets at fair value through profit or loss comprise an investment in a fund.
+The Group's financial assets at fair value through profit or loss comprise an investment in a fund and an investment in private equity.

 For certain of the Group's financial instruments, not carried at fair value, including cash and cash equivalents, trade receivables, loans and other receivables, trade payables and other payables and accrued expenses, the carrying amounts approximate fair value due to the immediate or short-term nature of these financial instruments.
-The carrying value of the amounts due from/to director approximates its fair value, since such amounts are repayable on demand.
+The carrying value of the amount due from director approximates its fair value, since such amount is repayable on demand.